 Question 10: What is the AndroidManifest.xml?

 Answer: As one can presume from the file format type, this refers to an XML file.
-It is a crucial element to the running of a mobile application, a fact which means that a developer should never delete it.
+It is a crucial element to the running of a mobile application, a fact that means that a developer should never delete it.
 It can be found in the root directory where it houses information regarding the developed application.
 The Android system needs to read this information prior to executing the instructions provided in its coding.

 Question 11: What does ‘AIDL’ mean?

 Answer: AIDL is another acronym that stands for Android Interface Definition Language.
-It can be defined as an implementation of a protocol known as the Interprocess Communication (IPC) which Android provides.
+It can be defined as an implementation of a protocol known as Interprocess Communication (IPC) which Android provides.
 Through it, two applications can communicate irrespective of whether they are running in different processes.
 AIDL simplifies objects into simple, bite-sized chunks of information that make it easier for Android to process.

 Answer: The data types supported by ‘AIDL’ are as follows:

-- char, long, Boolean, and all other native Java types
+- char, long, Boolean, and all other native Java types.